kaizten/kaizten.github.io/development/vue/style-guide.md

 This pattern provides a neat way of allowing us to compose clean and decoupled components.

-**28. Patterns.
-Dependency injection.** Vue supports provide/inject mechanism to provide object into all its descendants, regardless of how deep the component hierarchy is, as long as they are in the same parent chain.
+28. Patterns.
+Dependency injection.
+Vue supports provide/inject mechanism to provide object into all its descendants, regardless of how deep the component hierarchy is, as long as they are in the same parent chain.
 Notice that provide and inject bindings are not reactive, unless you pass down an observed object.

 ```javascript
 <parent-component>